SagarMaratha45/payment-service/README.md

   "currency": "INR",
   "razorpayKeyId": "rzp_test_abc123xyz"
 }
+`

-razorpayOrderId → used by frontend to open Razorpay Checkout
+'razorpayOrderId' → used by frontend to open Razorpay Checkout

-razorpayKeyId → public key for Checkout
+'razorpayKeyId' → public key for Checkout

-paymentOrderId → local MongoDB ID; mostly internal to this service
+'paymentOrderId' → local MongoDB ID; mostly internal to this service

-What you need to do:
+##What you need to do:

-Call this API from your backend.
+#Call this API from your backend.

-Pass razorpayOrderId + razorpayKeyId to your frontend.
+#Pass razorpayOrderId + razorpayKeyId to your frontend.

 Frontend integrates with Razorpay Checkout (see snippet below).

-2. Razorpay Webhook Endpoint

-Razorpay will call this when a payment succeeds or fails.
+## 3. Get Transaction by ID

-URL: POST /api/payments/webhook
+URL: `GET` `/api/transactions/{id}`

-Content-Type: application/json

-Headers:

-X-Razorpay-Signature: <signature> (optional in dev, required in prod)

-We expect at least these fields:

-event = "payment.captured" or "payment.failed"

-payload.payment.entity.id = Razorpay payment id (pay_xxx)

-payload.payment.entity.order_id = Razorpay order id (order_xxx)
+Example
+`GET` `/api/v1/transactions/6771e3ab0e8d13532a9b8b55`

-Example payload for success
+Example
-{
-  "event": "payment.captured",
-  "payload": {
-    "payment": {
-      "entity": {
-        "id": "pay_PcY9ABCDEF1234",
-        "order_id": "order_PcY8zVg7E0u123"
-      }
-    }
-  }
-}

 Response

-Status: 200 OK

-Body: empty

-What the service does

-Looks up PaymentOrder by razorpayOrderId.

-Updates:

-PaymentOrder.status → SUCCESS

-PaymentOrder.razorpayPaymentId → pay_xxx

-Updates its associated Transaction → SUCCESS.

-Your responsibility:
-You can listen to status changes by:

-Polling /api/transactions?externalReferenceId=...

-Or (optionally) build your own listener that consumes DB changes / internal events (not included in this service).

-3. Get Transaction by ID

-URL: GET /api/transactions/{id}

-Example
-GET /api/transactions/6771e3ab0e8d13532a9b8b55

-Example Response
-{
+`{
   "id": "6771e3ab0e8d13532a9b8b55",
   "type": "PAYMENT_IN",
   "status": "SUCCESS",
   "externalUserId": "USER-123",
-  "externalReferenceId": "INVESTMENT-987",
+  "externalReferenceId": "INVESTMENT",
   "amount": 5000,
   "currency": "INR",
   "razorpayOrderId": "order_PcY8zVg7E0u123",